Healthy pregnancy weight gain

-During your first office visit, your doctor will estimate the right amount of weight for you to gain based on your health and your pre-pregnancy weight.
+During your first office visit, your doctor will discuss the expected body changes during pregnancy and estimate the right amount of weight for you to gain based on your health and your pre-pregnancy weight.

 It’s recommended that most healthy women gain 25 to 35 pounds.

-Try for a slow and steady weight gain, but remember that all women gain at different rates.
+Try for a slow and steady weight gain during your pregnancy, but remember that all women gain at different rates.
 Talk to your doctor about the right weight gain for you.

 Trimester weight gain estimate